What is abdominal aortic aneurysm?

 How do I know I have a AAA?

-Detection of most AAAs is commonly by accident during a scan of the abdomen for another medical reason, such as indigestion, suspected gallstone or part of bowel screening.
+Detection of most AAAs is commonly by accident during an ultrasound scan of the abdomen for another medical reason, such as indigestion, suspected gallstone or part of bowel screening.

 AAAs usually grow slowly and as a result, most people do not know they have them until they become large and at risk of rupture.
 Some patients can be aware of a pulsing in their abdomens, especially in bed at night.
 Signs of impending rupture may be worsening, continuous back pain, which is new or different from any existing chronic lower back pain.